STEP 2: INSTALLING / UPDATING THE CAC READER DRIVER

 FIRMWARE UPDATE for SCR-331 Reader

-(Requires a physical Windows computer, Mac using Bootcamp, or LPS (see next sentence below).
+(Requires a physical Windows computer, Mac using Bootcamp, or TENS / LPS (see next sentence below).
 It will NOT work in virtual Windows (examples: VMware, Parallels, or Virtual box)).

 The firmware update "should" fix the following problems: